United4Surveillance/signal-detection-tool/README.md

 You can find the latest tool release at the top of the page
 </li>
 <li>
-There are three possible ways to install the tool:
+There are three files you can download:
 </li>
 <ul>
 <li>